thomasgpadilla/sourcecaster/README.md

 [The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") helps you use the command line to work through common challenges that come up when working with digital primary sources.

-### What it's for

-Whether capturing page images with a camera, or gathering digitized versions, there comes a time when you need to manage, modify, and even augment the stuff.
-There are ways to go about this with something like the Python programming language, but it turns out a lot of what you need can be managed with small but powerful programs run via the command line (Terminal, if you're on a Mac).
-[The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") helps you use the command line to work through common challenges that come up when working with digital primary sources.

 ### How you can help

 If you have suggestions for commands that help you with your work, or really any thoughts that can help make The Sourcecaster better, feel free to contribute to the codebase of the project, or shoot an email to [Thomas Padilla](https://thomaspadilla.org "Thomas Padilla") directly.